 It’s not uncommon to see small and mid-size warehouses struggle with operational inefficiencies.
-After meeting with many warehouse managers and carefully analyzing their warehouse operations one common problem that surfaces is the lack of processes and specialization within the warehouse.
+In meeting with many warehouse managers and carefully analyzing their warehouse operations, one common problem that surfaces is a lack of standard processes and specialization within the warehouse.

 Warehouse Receiving Objective